-Brits recall heartbreaking lockdown sacrifices they made – the same day Boris Johnson attended a party
+Brits recall heartbreaking lockdown sacrifices they made — the same day Boris Johnson attended a party

 Boris Johnson’s staff denied there was a 2020 Christmas party — except they joked about it on camera

-In recent weeks, Johnson has repeatedly denied any rules were broken and ordered an internal inquiry by Britain’s top civil servant, Simon Case.
+In recent weeks, Johnson has repeatedly denied that any rules were broken and ordered an internal inquiry by Britain’s top civil servant, Simon Case.

 Angela Rayner, deputy leader of the opposition Labour Party, has called the gatherings “disgraceful” and said Johnson “should be ashamed.”